spritlesoftware/our-website/content/english/mdm.md

   banner_heading:
   - "**Pioneers in Mobile Device Management!**" contents : "Our Mobile device Management solution supports you in managing and controlling all the devices in your workplace.
 Provide a safe and secure digital workplace while ensuring productivity."
-  image: "images/mdm-images/banner.webp"
+  image: "images/mdm-images/banne.webp"
-  alt : "One-stop solution for all your Airport facilities"
+  alt : "Pioneers in Mobile Device Management"

   button:
     enable: true